dipeshdimi/URLShortener/README.md

 - Secure MongoDB integration for data storage.

 ## Usage

 ### API Endpoints

-- POST /url: Shorten a long URL.
+- `POST /url`: Shorten a long URL.
-- GET /:shortId: Redirect to the original URL associated with the provided short ID.
+- `GET /:shortId`: Redirect to the original URL associated with the provided short ID.
-- GET /url/analytics/:shortId: Retrieve statistics for a specific short ID.
+- `GET /url/analytics/:shortId`: Retrieve statistics for a specific short ID.